fwenzel/collage/README.md

 collage
 =======

-Take a bunch of images and place them on a grid.
+Take a bunch of images and generate an image sequence.

 Why?
 ----